WICG/portals/README.md

 <portal id="myPortal" src="https://www.example.com/"></portal>
 ```

 This is somewhat like an iframe, in that it provides a rendering of the specified document at `https://example.com/`.
-However, a portal is much more restricted than an iframe: user interaction with it is [limited](#interactivity) to just clicks (like a button or link), and capabilities like storage and cross-origin communication are [prohibited](#privacy-threat-model-and-restrictions) while rendering in the portal context.
+However, a portal is much more restricted than an iframe: user interaction with it [does not pass through to the portaled document](#interactivity), and when the portaled document is cross-origin, capabilities like storage and `postMessage()` communication are [prohibited](#privacy-threat-model-and-restrictions) while rendering in the portal context.
 This allows portals to be used as a more-restricted view onto another document when the full capabilities of an iframe are not needed.

 In exchange for these restrictions, portals gain an additional capability that iframes do not have.
 A portal can be *activated*, which causes the embedding window to navigate, replacing its document with the portal: